 Seamus Coleman chant background

-Coleman has gone on to make more than 400 appearances for Everton since making his debut for the club, which equates to less than £150 per appearance.
+Coleman went on to make 435 appearances for Everton, which equates to less than £140 per run out.
 For whatever reason, this somehow feels like a better deal than if they had signed him on a free transfer, due to the audacity of the small bid.

 Everton fans singing the Seamus Coleman chant